cubefs/cubefs-csi/BUILD.md

 # Build CSI driver image

-Build the ChubaoFS client and CSI driver using the following commands
+Build the CubeFS client and CSI driver using the following commands
 ```
 make
 ```